 One of the seemingly easiest (but secretly tricky) lifestyles to fit into is also one of the cheapest.
 You might think that those super skinny jean wearing, googly spectacled hipsters are all loaded.
-Sure, they’re the first ones in line for the latest $600 iPhone, and yeah, they aren’t afraid to drop a couple hundred bucks on a pair of Wayfarers.
-But still, true hipsters are likely more frugal than you.
+Sure, they’re the first ones in line for the latest $600 iPhone, and yeah, they aren’t afraid to drop a couple of hundred bucks on a pair of Wayfarers.
+But still, real hipsters are likely more frugal than you.

-It’s all a part of the image–to not be mainstream, to shop local, and to be ahead of the curve by focusing on obscure forms of entertainment.
+It’s all a part of the image–to not be mainstream, to shop local, and to be ahead of the curve by focusing on complex forms of entertainment.
 It all so happens to be a super-cheap way to live.
 Need more reasons to become a hipster?
 We’ve got seven.

 Reduce, Reuse, Recycle: the mantra supporting everything eco-friendly.
-It’s not just about separating your plastics from your paper, and your cans from your glass bottles–it’s a movement, a cause.
+It’s not just about separating your plastics from your paper, and your cans from your glass bottles– it’s a movement, a cause.
 Hipsters are experts at living a minimalist lifestyle, making old things new again, and keeping waste out of landfills.
-If it can’t be composted or recycled, it’s unlikely to even be purchased in the first place.
+If it can’t be composted or recycled, it’s unlikely even to be purchased in the first place.

 They Ride Fixies

 Many hipsters believe that all cars, even hybrids, are the worst thing to happen to the world.
-Cars are pollution spewing earth-killers, so hipsters avoid them at all costs.
+Cars are pollution-spewing earth-killers, so hipsters avoid them at all costs.
 Instead, they ride bicycles, preferably fixed-gear bikes, everywhere they go.
-To the market, to indie concerts in the park, to hipster hangouts at Starbucks…
+To the market, to indie concerts in the park, to hipster hangouts at Starbucks.

 They Reject Consumerism